transeptorlabs/transeptor-bundler/docs/get-started.md

 To connect the Transeptor to the Ethereum network on the Sepolia testnet, you can use public Ethereum networks like Infura.

-To get your network provider URL, sign up for an account on [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/).
+To get your network provider URL, sign up for an account on [Infura](https://infura.io/).
+Your network provider needs to [debug_traceCall](https://docs.metamask.io/services/reference/mantle/json-rpc-methods/debug/debug_tracecall/) with support for `prestateTracer.` The Infura `Developer` price plan will give access to Debug / Trace API.

 An Infura network provider URL should look like `https://sepolia.infura.io/v3/<your-project-id>`.
-Ensure the provider has [debug_traceCall](https://docs.metamask.io/services/reference/mantle/json-rpc-methods/debug/debug_tracecall/) enabled with support for `prestateTracer.`

 ### Pull Transeptor Docker image